Jericho Rosales: 2010–2019: Career expansion

-2020s: Established actor
+2020–present: Established actor

 After a four-year hiatus, Rosales made his acting comeback in May 2023 through his theatrical debut as Tony Javier in Ryan Cayabyab's Ang Larawan: The Concert.
 Recent highlights include his performance in the TV series Lavender Fields which aired in 2024, and the highly anticipated action series Sellblock, for which principal photography wrapped in April 2024.
-He also starred as Manuel L. Quezon in the 2025 biopic Quezon.
+He also starred as Manuel L. Quezon in the 2025 biopic film Quezon.
+Rosales reunited with Anne Curtis as the duo worked together in their 2026 romantic film The Loved One, marking their second film together since their first film Baler, with both of their films produced by Viva Films.

 Reception

 Rosales is often dubbed as the "Asian Drama King" by various sources.
 He is regarded as one of the most sought after leading men and has been cited as the greatest movie leading actor from 2000 to 2020 by PEP.ph.
 He has gained massive following and popularity in Asian and African countries for the widespread success of his soap operas.
 Writing for Esquire magazine, Paul John Caña stated that Rosales is "a superstar of the highest order, not just in the Philippines but in many other places around the world".
 In a 2018 review, Ferdinand Topacio of The Philippine Star stated that Rosales is a combination of Piolo Pascual, John Lloyd Cruz and Alden Richards.
 Oggs Cruz of Rappler stated that Rosales is mainly known for "playing characters whose struggles in either love or life are laced with all manners of desperation."
 A critic from The Hollywood Reporter also praised his portrayal in the horror drama Alagwa, stating that he conveyed his role expertly and emphasized his natural chemistry and spontaneity with co-actor Bugoy Cariño.

 Rosales has earned international acclaim for his film work.
 He starred alongside Briana Evigan and Dean Cain in the film Subject: I Love You.
 It became the first Filipino film to be shown in a festival where over 400 American and international films are screened.
 His role in Alagwa (2012), earned him a Best Actor win at the Guam International Film Festival and a nomination at the ASEAN International Film Festival and Awards in the same category.
 He also won Best Actor twice at the Newport Beach Film Festival for his roles in Subject: I Love You (2011) and Alagwa (2012).
 His film Basurero (2010) had its world premiere at the Busan International Film Festival and later competed at the Tampere Film Festival.
 The film earned him a Best Actor nomination at the New Filmmaker Los Angeles Awards.
 He also starred in the Malaysian television series Kusinero Cinta with Aaron Aziz and Tiz Zaqyah and starred opposite Carmen Soo in the series Kahit Isang Saglit, which was aired in Malaysia and Singapore.
 In 2011, Yes! magazine ranked among the biggest celebrity endorsers in the Philippines.
 In 2023, Tatler magazine named him one of the most stylish personalities in Asia.